Measuring receiver

 In telecommunication, a measuring receiver or measurement receiver is a calibrated laboratory-grade radio receiver designed to measure the characteristics of radio signals.
-The parameters of such receivers (tuning frequency, receiving bandwidth, gain) can usually be adjusted over a much wider range of values than is the case with other radio receivers.
-Their circuitry is optimized for stability and to enable calibration and reproducible results.
-Some measurement receivers also have especially robust input circuits that can survive brief impulses of more than 1000 V, as they can occur during measurements of radio signals on power lines and other conductors.
+The parameters of such receivers (tuning frequency, receiving bandwidth, gain) can be adjusted over a much more comprehensive range of values than other radio receivers.
+Their circuitry is optimized for stability and enables calibration and reproducible results.
+Some measurement receivers also have exceptionally robust input circuits that can survive brief impulses of more than 1000 V, as they can occur during measurements of radio signals on power lines and other conductors.